Spring-harvested flaxseed and canola research

 - other results that are specific to this research project, such as information on the free fatty acid content

+Study participants can expect to receive their results within 6 to 8 weeks.
 Producers who are signed up for the Harvest Sample Program will receive their results by email if an email address has been provided.
 Overall results from the study will be published on our website.

 *All grade and quality results are assessed by the Canadian Grain Commission.
 The grade provided is unofficial because samples aren’t collected by a Canadian Grain Commission inspector.

 How to mail in your spring 2020 samples

 You can mail in your samples using any Harvest Sample Program envelope.
 If you do not have a Harvest Sample Program envelope, please contact us to request one.

 Include the following information on the front of your envelope :

 - the date it was harvested in spring 2020